aviaryan/Ahk-Best-Practices/README.md

 var := 2 ; good
 ```

-* Try to use the variable in same case at different places.
+* Try to use the variable in the same case at different places.

 ### Strings